D3SOX/Purple-Dark-Glass/README.md

 # 🔍 Transparency

-If you use powercord it is recommended to enable transparency.
+If you use Powercord it is recommended to enable transparency.
 You can find the transparency setting under:

 - User Settings
-  - Power Cord
+  - Powercord: General Settings
-    - General Settings
+    - Advanced Settings
       - Transparent Window

 # ⚠️ Notes

-- Nordic Glass is a dark theme only, using light mode will result in the default discord theme being used
+- Purple Dark Glass is a dark theme only, using light mode will result in the default discord theme being used